IQ OPTION MULTIPLIER MEANING: LEVERAGE EXPLAINED IN DETAIL

 As you can see in this table, retail traders residing in the European Union (except pro EU traders) are limited in the amount of leverage they can use with their trading, when compared to non-EU traders.
 Let’s go into more detail about the amount of leverage available for different asset classes inside and outside of the European Union.

 IQ Option offers special cryptocurrency CFDs to non-EU and pro EU traders.
 An example is Bitcoin x100 which is traded with a fixed leverage setting of 1:100.

 Not only do these special crypto CFDs have higher leverage compared to the standard crypto CFDs, but they also have tighter spreads, fixed leverage, and expire on a daily basis.
 Other special cryptocurrency instruments include TRON x50, Cardano x20, Iota x20, Stellar x20, Ethereum x50, Ripple x20, and NEM x20.

 As you can see in the table above, retail traders residing in the European Union are limited in the amount of leverage they can use with their trading, when compared to non-EU traders and pro EU traders.
 Let’s go into more detail about the amount of leverage available for different asset classes inside and outside of the European Union.

 IQ Option Leverage - Crypto

 Cryptocurrencies are generally much more volatile than the global stock markets and especially the forex market.
 It is also much less liquid than, for example, the major currency pairs.
-With this in mind, it comes as no surprise that IQ Option limits the available leverage on standard cryptocurrency CFDs to 1:1 (no leverage) for EU retail traders and 1:10 for non-EU citizens and EU pro traders.
+With this in mind, it comes as no surprise that IQ Option limits the available leverage on standard cryptocurrency CFDs to 1:2 for EU retail traders and 1:10 for non-EU citizens and EU pro traders.

 Here are some examples of standard cryptocurrency CFDs offered by IQ Option and their maximum leverage settings (for non-EU and pro EU clients):